28 - 0 - 0

 BRINGING BOXING BACK TO ATLANTA

-On December 28, 2019, Davis drew a raucous crowd of 14,129 to State Farm Arena in Atlanta.
+On December 28, 2019, Davis drew a boisterous crowd of 14,129 to State Farm Arena in Atlanta.
 Davis was attempting to become a two-division world champ as he took on former unified world champion Yuriorkis Gamboa in Georgia’s first world title match in over 21 years.
 On the line was the WBA world lightweight title.

 Davis was sharp early on, dropping Gamboa with a short left in the second round.
 Gamboa rose but limped for the rest of the frame.
 Afterward, it was revealed that he tore an Achilles and would require surgery.